mlurbe97/Learning-to-play-the-Piano-with-a-Python-Bot/README.md

     ```./program.py partitures/partiture.txt```

-**NOTE: Replace program with the name of the program you want to execute and partiture with the name of the song you want to play from the folder "partitures".**
+**NOTE: Replace "program" with the name of the program you want to execute and "partiture" with the name of the song you want to play from the folder "partitures".**

 - ONLY IN *pianoPlayPi.pay* FOR DUAL HAND EMULATION WITH THREADS: